 Plant trees, beautify neighborhoods and public areas, get to know fellow residents, and learn more about outreach programs in your community.

-Stay informed with the latest news and public announcements from the Harris County Flood Control District.
+Stay informed with the latest news and public announcements from the Flood Control District.
 In addition to formal press releases, you can also follow us on social media for project status updates, flood watch advisories, and more.

 Prospective job seekers as well as contractors and consultants will find all the tools they need.
 You can search for open positions and access resources for working with the Flood Control District, here.